 What is a Minor in Nebraska?

 Under Nebraska law, any individual under the age of 19 is considered a minor.
+However, if a minor marries, they lose their minority status as per state law.
+The minimum age of employment in Nebraska is 14.

 What are the Working Hours for Minors in Nebraska?

-What Jobs are Banned for Minors in Nebraska?
+What Jobs Are Banned for Minors in Nebraska?

 Updates to Nebraska Labor Laws in 2024-2025